wheresrhys/jquery.defer/README.md

-# Defer
+# jquery.defer / jquery.undefer

-Utility method for forcing a function or an object's methods to wait for a deferred object to complete before running.
-Also has an undefer method for reversing the effect.
+A pair of utility methods for forcing a function or an object's methods to wait for a deferred object to resolve before running and undoing this effect if required.

 ## Getting Started
 Download the [production version][min] or the [development version][max].